vanessa-schroeder/vanessa-schroeder/README.md

 ### Hi there 👋
 I'm Vanessa (she/her/hers) and I work at GitHub.
-When I'm not reading 📚, writing ✏️, learning 💡, growing my skills 📈, I relax by spending time with my two doggos Mance and Bronn 🦮 and my husband Zack.
+When I'm not reading 📚, writing ✏️, learning 💡, growing my skills 📈, I relax by spending time with my two doggos Mance and Bronn 🦮 .

 <!--
 **vanessa-schroeder/vanessa-schroeder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.